prorev/prorev.github.io/_posts/2020-12-16-javascript-es.md

 while | loops through a block of code while a specified condition is true do/while | also loops through a block of code while a specified condition is true

+So far we explained what is new in ES6 compared to eS5 except we haven't explained ES6 Promises.
+The next section will cover promises inside async/await section.

 ## ES2017